Revised: June 2023

 ARTICLE XI.
 Amendments.

-These By-Laws may be amended at the annual or any general membership meeting of IACAC by a vote of three-fourths of the voting members attending, provided that notice of any proposed amendment has been sent to each voting member at least two weeks prior to the date of said meeting.
+These By-Laws may be amended at the annual or any general membership meeting of IACAC by a vote of three-fourths of the voting members who cast ballots, provided that notice of any proposed amendment has been sent to each voting member at least two weeks prior to the date of said meeting.